debops/debops/docs/getting-started.rst

 role for some time now.
 If you have trouble with ownCloud then this would be a good time to try to run it with Apache.

-The `ownCloud System Requirements`_ don’t use PHP-FPM in there default configuration.
+The `ownCloud System Requirements`_ don’t use PHP-FPM in their default configuration.
 You can set the following in your inventory to not install FPM on the ownCloud host: